npikall/rubber-article/README.md

 <!-- <div align="center">Version 0.5.0</div> -->

-This template is a replication of the classic `article` class in LaTeX.
+This template is a replication/implementation of the classic `article` LaTeX class in Typst.
 It is designed to be used for writing articles, papers, and other documents.
 It is a good starting point for people transitioning from LaTeX to typst or students starting with academic writing.